 Rocks Fellowship Awardee 2019: Elizabeth Hanna

 Her primary goal in attending the Philos Nexus conference is to better her practical understanding of current events and issues facing Middle Eastern Christianity and minorities.
 In addition, she hopes to gain a better understanding of the region that fascinates her so much and skills that will propel her along her desired career path in a globally-focused, multi-ethnic region.
+She is a 2020 graduate of CWRU and is currently pursuing her masters degree at the American University of Beirut in Lebanon.

 Rocks Fellowship Awardee 2018: Nichola Bomani